Learning how to get rid of aphids on plants can be the difference between saving your garden or scrapping it, hoping for better luck next time.

 Keeping your grow room environment within an ideal range will do leaps and bounds for preventing any type of pest or disease.
 But, when it comes to aphids, this is a bit more complicated.

 Aphids actually prefer temperatures between 60-80 degrees Fahrenheit.
-This is, ironically enough, the temperatures you should keep your grow room anyways (70-80 degrees).
+This is, ironically enough, the temperatures you should keep your grow room anyways (70-80 degrees to be specific).

-How to get rid of aphids on your plants fast
+How to get rid of aphids on plants naturally

 Physically removing aphids from your plants